regan-karlewicz-finsight/rabbitmq-website/docs/management/index.md

 #### Steps to reproduce the issue

-Open the root url of the management ui in the browser, click on the buttoh "Click here to logon" and enter the credentials requested by your Identity Provider.
-You are redirected back to the management ui with the following error:
+Open the root url of the management UI in the browser, click on the buttoh "Click here to logon" and enter the credentials requested by your Identity Provider.
+You are redirected back to the management UI with the following error:

 ```
 Not authorized